writingteacher/who-working/docs/api/delete-worker-by-id.md

 # Delete a worker

-Permanently remove a worker from the service.
+Permanently remove a worker record from the service.

 ## HTTP method